 - have a family ancestry of high cholesterol

-People of all ages, genders, and ethnicities can have higher cholesterol.
+People of all ages, genders, and ethnicities can have a higher cholesterol levels.

 To quantify your levels, your doctor will utilize a simple blood test.
 It’s known as a lipid panel.
-Although, they can utilize it to survey your levels of all-out cholesterol, LDL cholesterol, HDL cholesterol, and triglycerides.
+Although, they can utilize it to survey your levels of all-out normal cholesterol levels, LDL cholesterol, HDL cholesterol, and triglycerides.

 To conduct this test, your doctor or other healthcare professional will take an example of your blood.
 Although, they will send this example to a lab for examination.
 At the point when your test results become accessible, they will inform you as to whether your triglyceride levels are excessively high.